Eyongkevin/remind-me-app/docs/Planning.md

 <img src='homePage.png' width=300>

+**Later**
+- `Home Screen`: Add a calendar to show a graphical representation of remainders according to selected date

 ### ListRemainder Screen
 This screen should list all remainders (sorted by day/time) that have been set in the application.